 - Red Potatoes – These potatoes have a waxy flesh, that gets creamy when cooked.
 They are generally small and have thin red skins.
 I love them for roasting and using in soups.

 - Sweet Potatoes – Probably our favorite potatoes (especially the hubby) and most consumed.
 These are a naturally sweet potato, relatively starchy in nature.
 I use them for many things including, roasting, baking, and mashing.

 - White Potatoes – More of a waxy potato, these are either white or gold in color.
 Yukon Gold is a type of white potato, and are known for their buttery flavor.
 I love using these potatoes for roasting, baking, and sautéing.

 - 4 medium white potatoes – sliced hasselback style

 - 2 Tablespoons olive oil

-- salt and freshly ground pepper to taste
+- kosher salt and freshly ground black pepper – to taste

 - 8 oz. cheddar cheese – sliced thin

 - 4 slices bacon – cooked and crumbled